davep47/OSCAR-ubuntu/README.md

 It is built using Qt SDK (Open Source Edition), available from http://qt.io.

-Redistribution of derivatives ( a note added by Mark Watins )
+Redistribution of derivatives ( a note added by Mark Watins {OSCAR is based on Sleepyhead})
 -----------------------------
 Mark Watkins created this software to help lessen the exploitation of others.
 Seeing his work being used to exploit others is incredibly un-motivational, and incredibly disrespectful of all the work he put into this project.